replicatedhq/troubleshoot.sh/docs/source/analyze/distribution.md

           - warn:
               when: "== microk8s"
               message: The application does not support Microk8s
+          - warn:
+              when: "== kind"
+              message: The application does not support Kind
           - pass:
               when: "== eks"
               message: EKS is a supported distribution